 Most donuts are not really that healthy because of the sugar.
 These donuts have a lot of sugar from the caramel.
 If you are looking for a healthy apple donut, try these Paleo Apple Donuts made with almond flour.
 They are made without processed sugar.

-Caramel has dairy, so you can make the donuts as apple donuts, but you could try making this vegan caramel.
-It isn't as thick as the caramel squares, but it will add that yummy caramel flavor.
+Caramel has dairy so that you can make the donuts as apple donuts, but you could try making this vegan caramel.
+It isn’t as thick as the caramel squares, but it will add that yummy caramel flavor.

 You can store these donuts in an air-tight container in your refrigerator.
 You can also freeze them in a zip-style freezer bag in the freezer.

-These donuts will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+These donuts will keep fresh for up to 4 days in an airtight container or up to 4 months in the freezer.

 More Gluten Free Donut Recipes: